Blog

 How Artificial Intelligence will change UX design

 Artificial intelligence (AI) will change the way we fundamentally experience design.
-It’s already changing how we live, plan our days and travel, and even how we fight crime.
+It's already changing how we live, plan our days and travel, and even how we fight crime.
 As UX designers, we need to be aware of the implications this will have on our work.
-Designers will need to become more collaborative and focused on user research and insights due to AI’s advancements.
-The ultimate goal for designers will be to create more human-centered experiences that leverage these new tools.
-There are also some things that AI can’t do better than humans yet — and those skills may even become more valuable as time goes on.
-Here are things you should know about AI if you’re a designer.
+Designers will need to become more collaborative and focused on user research and insights due to AI's advancements.

 Artificial intelligence is a tool, not a magic wand

-We’re still in the relatively early phases of AI implementation, which means designers should understand that AI is a tool and not a solution.
-In other words, you can only use it to do what it’s programmed or trained to do.
+We're still in the relatively early phases of AI implementation, which means designers should understand that AI is a tool and not a solution.
+In other words, you can only use it to do what it's programmed or trained to do.
 Designers should also be aware that AI has limitations in scale and complexity.
-When designing with AI, make sure to keep in mind the limitations of the technology.
-Designers also need to be aware of how machines will translate their work.
-Designing something with a specific meaning or function may not translate well when machine learning tools use an algorithm.

 How AI will change UX design